firebase/firebase-ios-sdk/README.md

 The iOS Simulator cannot register for remote notifications and will not receive push notifications.
 To receive push notifications, follow the steps above and run the app on a physical device.

+### Firebase Vertex AI
+The Firebase Vertex AI unit tests require mock response files, which can be downloaded by running `./scripts/update_vertexai_responses.sh`.

 ## Building with Firebase on Apple platforms

 Firebase provides official beta support for macOS, Catalyst, and tvOS. visionOS and watchOS